Last updated on November 20th, 2019 at 07:40 pm

-Exploring the southern Suwanee River in Northwest Florida
+Exploring the southern Suwannee River in Northwest Florida

-Whatever you call it, the area has some outstanding features, and that starts with sister state parks located 10 miles apart on the magnificent Suwanee River — Fanning Springs and Manatee Springs.
+Whatever you call it, the area has some outstanding features, and that starts with sister state parks located 10 miles apart on the magnificent Suwannee River — Fanning Springs and Manatee Springs.

 Two state parks for cabins or camping

 Both Fanning and Manatee have stunning turquoise-blue crystal clear springs, popular with swimmers in the summer and with snorkelers and divers year round.